realcletusola/cletusola/README.md

 - 👋 Hi, I’m @cletusola
-- 👀 I’m interested in ...Software Development, IT Management, Cloud.
+- 👀 I’m interested in ...Software Development, IT Management, Cloud, CyberSecurity.
 - 🌱 I’m currently learning ...
 Necessary skills needed for my personal and professional growth.
 (Preparing for Azure Certification)
 - 💞️ I’m looking to collaborate on ...
 All projects I can contribute to.
 - 📫 How to reach me ...
 Please check my profile.